-The tools presented in Section 4.2.2 and Sections 4.2.5 to 4.2.8 have been integrated with the ACTC as introduced above, to assist software developers in (semiautomatically) protecting their applications with the ACTC.
+The tools presented in Section 4.2.2 and Sections 4.2.5 to 4.2.8 have been integrated with the ACTC as introduced above, to assist software developers in (semi-automatically) protecting their applications with the ACTC.
 The meta-model allowed us to integrate inferences as needed for providing decision support for using the tools in the ACTC into a KB system.
-The integrated tools and the ACTC thus form a toolsupported work flow for semi-automated software protection.
+The integrated tools and the ACTC thus form a tool-supported work flow for semi-automated software protection.

 As a first step, the work flow calls the tool of Section 4.2.2 to an instance of the application meta-model by parsing and analysing the structure of the C/C++ application to be protected.
 The user only needs to link the application parts he considers as assets to security requirements.
 This is done manually, via pragma annotations.
-An example of an asset, in this example a part of the C code that requires integrity, is provided in Figure 7.
-For a complete specification of the supported annotations, we refer the reader to the ASPIRE Framework Report [29] and the ASPIRE Open Source Manual [44].
+An example of an asset, in this example a part of the C code that requires integrity, is provided in Fig. 7.
+For a complete specification of the supported annotations, we refer the reader to the ASPIRE Framework Report (Basile et al., 2016) and the ASPIRE Open Source Manual (Coppens et al., 2016).